rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="hideAllClients"></a>
 ## *hideAllClients*

 Hides/Unhides all the clients.

 ### Events

- No Events.
+No Events

 ### Parameters